 On December 18, 2017, Skeena announced that it had secured an option to acquire 100% interest in the Eskay Creek property from Barrick Gold Inc. In order to earn the 100% interest, under the terms of the option agreement, Skeena must first incur \$3,500,000 in exploration expenditures by December 18, 2020, of which \$1,500,000 must be incurred by December 18, 2019.
-In addition, Skeena has agreed to pay Barrick \$10,000,000; and to reimburse Barrick for reclamation expenditures incurred during the Option period; and to post security with the government to cover the reclamation bond amount on the Property, provided that the \$10,000,000 payment will be reduced by the amount that the reclamation expenditures and reclamation bond amounts, in aggregate, exceed \$7,700,000.
-This represents a total anticipated purchase price of \$17,700,000 provided that the reclamation expenditures and reclamation bond amounts, in aggregate, do not exceed \$17,700,000.
+In addition, Skeena has agreed to pay \$17.7 million.
+These funds will be first directed towards providing the government with security over the reclamation bond amount on the property, with any remaining amount being paid to Barrick as part of the purchase price.